 - Camera inspection.
 If the auger or water jet doesn’t unclog the sewer line, you can request a visual (camera) inspection to determine what's causing the blockage.
 The miniature camera can reveal cracks and breaks in the sewer pipe, as well as problems in the line that may require your local sanitation department's attention.

 One of the best ways to protect both your home and your peace of mind is with a home warranty from American Home Shield.
 Our Systems Plan provides coverage for your home's plumbing fixtures and pipes.
-Learn more about how an American Home Shield home warranty can get you the help you need in the event of a clogged sewer line by calling 888-429-8247 or requesting a quote online today.
+If you’re already an AHS member, we’re here for you when you need us.
+You can request service in MyAccount 24/7.